reinator/tutorial_metabarcoding/_pages/polishing.md

 permalink: /polishing/
 ---

-# Polishing and last checks
+# Polishing CLR assembly

-Ok, we have talked a little about polishing and how much it is still vital if you are working with PacBio CLR reads, that can have up to 15% of errors.
-Now, you are going to investigate the impacts of polishing on the *H. fuciforms* genome, that was assembled with PacBio CLR reads.
+Ok, we have talked a little about polishing and how much polishing is still vital if you are working with PacBio CLR reads, that can have up to 15% of errors.
+Now, you are going to investigate the impacts of polishing on the *H. fuciforms* genome, that was assembled with PacBio CLR reads as part of the [25 Genomes Project of the Sanger Institute](https://www.sanger.ac.uk/collaboration/25-genomes-for-25-years/)

 For such, you are going to compare some statistics for *H. fuciforms* before polishing, after polishing and after manual curation done by the [GRIT](https://www.sanger.ac.uk/group/genome-reference-informatics-team/) Team at the Sanger Institute.
 The stats I want you to compare are: